nieyongwei/SketchContour-C-/README.md

-The code is test on Windows 10 with Visual Studio 2019.<br>
+The code is tested on Windows 10 with Visual Studio 2019.<br>
 To run the code, you should install OpenCV 4 and ANN from here https://www.cs.umd.edu/~mount/ANN/<br>

 Please cite our paper.